Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The nervous system tract that conducts impulses from the brain to the spinal cord.
 It contains mostly motor axons and is made up of two separate tracts in the spinal cord: the lateral corticospinal tract and the anterior corticospinal tract.

-The system that reacts to diverse stimuli using different receptors: thermoreceptors, nociceptors, mechanoreceptors, and chemoreceptors.
-Transmission of information from the receptors passes via sensory nerves through tracts in the spinal cord and into the brain.
+The system that reacts to diverse stimuli using thermoreceptors, nociceptors, mechanoreceptors, and chemoreceptors.
+The transmission of information from the receptors passes via sensory nerves through tracts in the spinal cord and into the brain.

 Giant pyramidal cells (neurons) located within the fifth